anhha77/todo_list/README.md

-just a todo_list page "inside a master".
+just a todo_list page "inside a master". update